 - Not all food on the menu will be available.

 - The toilet floors might freeze from water/urine spillage in the higher altitude treks.
-If possible try to find toilets that are inside the main building; better still ask if they have a room with an attached toilet.
-Minimize spillage in the toilet to avoid icing.
+If possible try to find toilets that are inside the main building; better still ask if they have a room with an attached bathroom.
+Minimize spillage in the bathroom to avoid icing.

 - Toilets could be frozen/blocked due to the cold at higher altitudes.